ninewise/dissertation/frag-gene-scan/chapter.md

 ## Performance on Complete Genomes

-Originally intended for detecting fragmented genes in short metagenomics reads, FragGeneScan had a feature added in 1.16 to allow predicting genes from contigs.
-This feature consists of an additional training set (called "complete") and a flag which triggers alternative behaviour while calculating the probabilities in the Hidden Markov Model and during the postprocessing of the detected genes.
+Originally intended for detecting fragmented genes in short metagenomics reads, FGS had a feature added in 1.16 to allow predicting genes from contigs.
+This feature consists of an additional training set (called "complete") and a flag which triggers alternative behaviour while calculating the probabilities in the HMM and during the postprocessing of the detected genes.
 First, the flag disallows all deletion states in the Markov Chain, effectively banning deletions in detected genes.
 Second, the flag increases the minimum size of detected genes to 120 base pairs instead of 60.
 Finally, it causes a scan in the area surrounding the beginning and end of the detected gene to search for start and stop codons, refining the detected gene.

-As the same behaviour is implemented in FragGeneScanRs, a benchmark comparing the prediction results from FragGeneScan, FragGeneScan+ and FragGeneScanRs on a complete and annotated genome is possible.
+As the same behaviour is implemented in FGSrs, a benchmark comparing the prediction results from FGS, FGS+ and FGSrs on a complete and annotated genome is possible.
 Also included in the benchmark is a tool specifically built for detecting genes in complete prokaryotic genomes and assemblies, Prodigal [@hyatt2010].

 Each tool was executed on the genome of *Geobacter anodireducens* strain SD-1 [@anodireducens].
 To compare the results, each single base